Unfulfillment – “Life’s great tragedy is not dying young but living long yet unfulfilled.”

-In The Guardian article published in 2009, it revealed that the UK has 13% of its people working for more than 48 hours.
+In The Guardian article published in 2009, it revealed that the UK has 13% of its people working for more than 48 hours a week.
 A bulk of this figure came from the hotel and restaurant industry, the area with the highest incidence of people working beyond the so-called “normal working hours.”
-Working long hours just to chase the golden carrot isn’t doing good as outlined in this report.
+Working long hours just to chase the golden carrot isn’t doing good and is creating unfulfillment as outlined in this report.
 It alters one’s circadian rhythm, affects one’s performance, and disrupts family and social life.

 The UK is the first member to opt out of the 1993 European Union Working Time Directive.
 This working directive states that EU workers have the right to have at least 28 days (4 weeks) of paid holidays each year and a rest of at least 11 hours in every 24 hours.
 The directive is created to protect employees from the potential health and safety risks associated with excessive working.
 The former UK employment secretary defended the government’s decision, saying that it opposes any attempt to tell its people not to work in hours that they want.